Even- vs. Uneven-aged Reproduction Methods

 - the type of stand you want, given the species sought or uses intended

-| EVEN-AGED | UNEVEN-AGED | ||
+EVEN-AGED | UNEVEN-AGED | ||

-| Advantages | Disadvantages | Advantages | Disadvantages |
+Advantages | Disadvantages | Advantages | Disadvantages |

-| Allows almost complete control over stand establishment | Supply of seed or seedlings must come from outside of the stand to be established, unless shelterwood or seed tree reproduction methods are employed | Seed supply comes from the residual stand, ease and certainty of natural regeneration | Control over stand establishment is difficult to achieve |
+Allows almost complete control over stand establishment | Supply of seed or seedlings must come from outside of the stand to be established, unless shelterwood or seed tree reproduction methods are employed | Seed supply comes from the residual stand, ease and certainty of natural regeneration with some species (especially loblolly) | Depending on species, control over stand establishment may be more difficult to achieve |

-| Less root competition in the regenerated stand | Higher potential for damaging erosion to occur | Lower potential for damaging erosion to occur | More root competition in the residual stand |
+Less root competition in the regenerated stand | Higher potential for damaging erosion to occur | Lower potential for damaging erosion to occur | Dependign on size of cuts and species, may be more root competition in the residual stand |

-| Suitable for regenerating shade-intolerant tree species. | Shade-tolerant species may be overly exposed | Suitable for regenerating shade-tolerant tree species | May not be suitable for regenerating shade-intolerant tree species |
+Suitable for regenerating shade-intolerant tree species. | Shade-tolerant species may be overly exposed | Depending on size of cuts and species, may be suitable for regenerating shade-tolerant tree species | Depending on size of cuts and species, may not be suitable for regenerating shade-intolerant tree species |

-| Enables use of genetic improvements, when planted | Usually less biologically diverse, particularly young stands | Usually more biologically diverse | Difficult to use genetic improvements |
+Enables use of genetic improvements, if necessary, when planted | Usually less biologically diverse, particularly young stands | Usually more biologically diverse | May be difficult to use genetic improvements, if necessary |

-| Relatively simple to achieve a balanced, sustained yield of forest products | Income only at final harvest or thinnings | Growth capacity of site can be converted to revenue at short intervals | Difficult to achieve a balanced, sustained yield of forest products |
+Relatively simple to achieve a balanced, sustained yield of forest products | Modest income at thinnings, significant income only at final harvest | Growth capacity of site can be converted to revenue at short intervals | More challenging to to achieve a balanced, sustained yield of forest products |

-| More adaptable to reclamation of nonproductive sites | Costly site preparation, including use of pesticides and heavy equipment, is usually necessary | Site preparation is usually unnecessary | Less adaptable to reclamation of nonproductive sites |
+Costly site preparation, including use of pesticides and heavy equipment, is usually necessary | Site preparation is usually unnecessary | ||

-| Higher risk of disease, insect problems, and wildfire | Lower risk of disease, insect problems, and wildfire | ||
+May be higher risk of disease, insect problems, and wildfire | Depending on density and other variables, may be lower risk of disease, insect problems, and wildfire |

 - Return to Silviculture or to Uneven-aged Management